-This report is a graphical representation of each school's marks in relation to state-wide school marks.
+This report is a graphical representation of each school's marks in relation to state-wide school mark for the course.

 STS037 - Year 11 ATAR course examination statistics

 This report details the results for an alphabetical list of Year 11 students sitting end of year examinations, by provider.